 - Investigate threats with AI and hunt suspicious activities at scale, tapping into decades of cybersecurity work at Microsoft

 - Respond to incidents rapidly with built-in orchestration and automation of common tasks

 To learn more about our solution, ask questions, and share feedback, join our Microsoft Security, Compliance and Identity Community.

 See how Devo allows you to free yourself from data management, and make machine data and insights accessible.

-IBM QRadar is ranked 2nd in Security Information and Event Management (SIEM) with 57 reviews while Microsoft Sentinel is ranked 4th in Security Information and Event Management (SIEM) with 18 reviews.
-IBM QRadar is rated 8.2, while Microsoft Sentinel is rated 8.2.
+IBM QRadar is ranked 2nd in Security Information and Event Management (SIEM) with 63 reviews while Microsoft Sentinel is ranked 4th in Security Information and Event Management (SIEM) with 21 reviews.
+IBM QRadar is rated 8.0, while Microsoft Sentinel is rated 8.2.
 The top reviewer of IBM QRadar writes "Provides a single window into your network, SIEM, network flows, and risk management of your assets".
 On the other hand, the top reviewer of Microsoft Sentinel writes "Easy to manage with good automation and machine learning capabilities ".
-IBM QRadar is most compared with Splunk, ELK Logstash, LogRhythm NextGen SIEM, ArcSight Enterprise Security Manager (ESM) and RSA NetWitness Logs and Packets (RSA SIEM), whereas Microsoft Sentinel is most compared with AWS Security Hub, Splunk, Elastic SIEM and Rapid7 InsightIDR.
+IBM QRadar is most compared with Splunk, LogRhythm NextGen SIEM, ELK Logstash, ArcSight Enterprise Security Manager (ESM) and Exabeam Fusion SIEM, whereas Microsoft Sentinel is most compared with AWS Security Hub, Splunk, Elastic SIEM and Rapid7 InsightIDR.
 See our IBM QRadar vs. Microsoft Sentinel report.

 See our list of best Security Information and Event Management (SIEM) vendors.